deep-model/Automatic_Speech_Recognition/README.md

 This repository hosts a **GitHub Pages–optimized version** of the ASR Report by **Matthew Harper**.

+**Abstract**: AI-based  speech recognition is a rapidly growing field of research which has transformed the way humans interact not only with machines but with each other.
+Speech recognition is considered a technology that enables machines to understand and interpret human speech [1].
+Also known as automatic speech recognition (ASR), computer speech recognition or speech-to-text, is a capability that enables a program to process human speech into a written format.
+While speech recognition is commonly confused with voice recognition, speech recognition focuses on the translation of speech from a verbal format to a text one whereas voice recognition just seeks to identify an individual user’s voice [6].
+This report provides a summary introduction into speech recognition models and illustrates a basic ASR model with the lab practicum.

 ## 📄 Live Document
 👉 View the report here: [**GitHub Pages site**](https://github.com/deep-model/Automatic_Speech_Recognition/blob/main/ASR_Report_M.Harper.pdf)